-In 2009, The New York Times proclaimed Deptford a must-visit destination, describing it as ‘a boisterous concoction of blue-collar aesthetics and intermittent hipsterism’ with ‘the most heady of urban ingredients: an edge'.
-What sets Deptford apart from its arty counterparts Soho and Shoreditch is its strong south London identity, and its history – clues to the area's past as a major dockyard hub can be found around every corner, and only add to its quirky charm.
-Want to add Deptford to your London to-do list?
-Read on for Time Out's guide to things to do in SE8, including its must-visit restaurants and places to drink.
+Tucked between touristy Greenwich and rough-and-ready Bermondsey, Deptford has an atmosphere all of its own.
+Once blighted by post-industrial neglect, Deptford’s twenty-first-century renaissance has been swift and – for some locals – sweeping.
+New bars and restaurants seem to open weekly, amid fears that the area’s unique character could disappear for good.
+What sets Deptford apart from its arty eastside counterparts is its strong south London identity and its maritime history – clues to the area’s past as a major dockyard can be found around every corner, and only add to its quirky charm.
+Add Deptford to your London to-do list: read on for our guide to things to do in SE8, including its stand-out restaurants and best places to drink.

 The best bits of Deptford